Resources

 -

 VOTE: Voting is one of the most powerful ways to shape our collective future.
-Visit Vote.org to check your voter registration, find your polling place, request an absentee ballot, and access other key election resources.
+Visit Vote.gov or your state’s election office to check your voter registration, request an absentee ballot, and access other key election resources.

-CALL YOUR REPRESENTATIVES: Elected officials pay attention when constituents speak up.
+CALL CONGRESS: Elected officials pay attention when enough of their constituents speak up.
 Use Congress.gov to identify your members of Congress, or try the 5 Calls app, which makes it easy to contact your elected officials with issue summaries and suggested scripts.

 SUPPORT DEMOCRACY ORGANIZATIONS: Many nonprofit organizations work year-round to protect voting rights, strengthen civic participation, and defend democratic institutions.
 Consider supporting local organizations in your state that advance these goals.
 National organizations such as People For the American Way also offer resources, policy insights, and opportunities for civic-minded individuals to take meaningful action together.

 GIVE THE GIFT OF INSPIRATION: Conversations with friends, family, and colleagues are often where civic engagement begins.
-If you find the art and ideas in The Art of Saving Democracy appealing, consider sharing the action kit—or gifting a copy—to others who may be looking for creative ways to participate in strengthening our democracy.
+If you find the art and ideas in The Art of Saving Democracy appealing, consider sharing the action kit—or gifting a copy—to others who may be looking for inspiration.

 -